November 16, 2023Review Recipe

 Table of Contents

-These soft and chewy homemade chocolate turtles are the perfect dessert to whip up for a party.
-They have delicious clusters of homemade caramel filling, rich chocolatey goodness and are packed with rich baked pecans.
+These soft and chewy homemade chocolate turtles are the perfect desserts to whip up for a party.
+They have delicious clusters of homemade caramel filling, rich chocolatey goodness, and are packed with baked pecans.

 - 2 tablespoons of heavy cream

 - 1 to 2 tablespoons of sea salt

 Turtle Chocolate Candy Substitutions